whisthq/brave-browser/README.md

 # If your system is arm64 macOS
 npm config set target_arch arm64

 # By default, the `main` branch of whisthq/brave-core will be built.
-To build a specify branch from
+To build a specific
-# brave-core, run the following command (before running `npm run init`)
+# branch from brave-core, run the following command (before running `npm run init`)
 export npm_config_projects_brave_core_branch=<brave-core-branch-you-want>

 # this takes 30-45 minutes to run